mkrueger/unarc-rs/doc/hyper.md

 The decompressor requires approximately:

-- ~64 KB for Huffman tree arrays
+- ~38 KB for Huffman tree arrays (vater, sohn, the_freq: 3 × 6402 words)
-- ~32 KB for string index buffer
+- ~33 KB for nvalue/frequencys/nindex tables
-- ~32 KB for nvalue/frequencys tables
+- ~33 KB for string index buffer and new_index (2 × 8192 words)
-- ~8 KB for other state
+- ~8 KB for nfreqmax table (4097 words)

-Total: ~140 KB working memory
+Total: ~112 KB working memory

 ### Original Implementation